simbo1905/spring-aop-metrics/README.md

 The context is that you have an existing modern spring application and would like to log statics about method timings and counts.
 This allows you to understand in a complex application where time is being spent.

-Note that Hibernate can be configured to log slow queries which is great.
+*Note* that Hibernate can be configured to log slow queries which is great.
 Yet you might find that you have services that are making a lot of calls that are themselves not slow yet are adding up to a lot of time.

+*Note* You can add a `@Timed` query of other annotations to your own methods.
+Yet spring will generate some repo methodsfor yo.
+This demo uses an aspect that will log metrics for the generated spring-jpa repositories.

 If you run the integration tests you will see that the metrics are logged on shutdown else every 15 minutes as: